pandey-ankit/coherence-demo/explore-code/explore-code.md

          </caching-scheme-mapping>
          ```
       3. Federated Service Definitions, shown in part below or on [GitHub](https://github.com/coherence-community/coherence-demo/blob/b632f832fe9860e9eb6fb454f13a4158367d0f23/src/main/resources/cache-config-grid-edition.xml#L71)
-         which defines the actual federated scheme with its read-write backing map to write through to a database (in memory in our case).
+         which defines the actual federated scheme with its read-write backing map to write through to a database (in memory database for convenience in our case).
 We can also see the topology is defined as `Active`, which is a reference to the topology in the override file below.
          ```xml
            <federated-scheme>
              <scheme-name>federated-scheme</scheme-name>